Key Documents Landlords Need And What You Should Be Aware Of

 You do not need a new EPC every time you have a new tenant as they are valid for 10 years from the date of issue.
 Use the government EPC register to find an assessor and get your certificate.
 It is important you have an EPC if you are legally required to because you could be subject to penalties and may not be able to evict a tenant when you wish to.

-For more information read our guide on EPCs.
+For more information read our guide on EPCs →

 An inventory is a detailed list outlining the condition of items in the property and how the tenant can use them.
 This helps to prevent disputes between landlords and tenants and ensures correct records are kept so tenants are aware that their security deposit might be used to pay for any damages caused by them during their tenancy.

-Make your inventory, which can be used for both furnished and unfurnished properties.
+Your inventory can be used for both furnished and unfurnished properties.

 There are a number of reasons as to why you might want to evict tenants or vacate your property, including wanting to live in the property yourself or because of disputes with tenants.
 It is important that in these situations you evict your tenants safely and legally.
 There are two ways of evicting tenants: